geonetwork/core-doc-sources/eng/developer/source/xml_services/services_site_info_forwarding.rst

       distinguish between system reserved and user defined status values.
     - **label**: The localised labels used to show the status value in the user interface.
+See :ref:`localised_entities`.

 Example response for status::